gammu/gammu/docs/manual/gammu/index.rst

 SMS commands
 ____________

-.. option:: --addsmsfolder name
+.. option:: addsmsfolder name

-.. option:: --deleteallsms folder
+.. option:: deleteallsms folder

     Delete all SMS from specified SMS folder.

-.. option:: --deletesms folder start [stop]
+.. option:: deletesms folder start [stop]

     Delete SMS from phone.
 See description for \fBgetsms\fR for info about sms folders naming convention.

     Locations are numerated from 1.

-.. option:: --displaysms ... (options like in sendsms)
+.. option:: displaysms ... (options like in sendsms)

     Displays PDU data of encoded SMS messages.
 It accepts same parameters and behaves same like sendsms.

-.. option:: --getallsms -pbk
+.. option:: getallsms -pbk

     Get all SMS from phone.
 In some phones you will have also SMS templates and info about locations used to save Picture Images.
 With each sms you will see location.
 If you want to get such sms from phone alone, use
     \fBgammu getsms 0 location\fR

-.. option:: --geteachsms -pbk
+.. option:: geteachsms -pbk

     Similiary to \fBgetallsms\fR.
 Difference is, that
     links all concatenated sms

-.. option:: --getsms folder start [stop]
+.. option:: getsms folder start [stop]

     Get SMS.